AdityaRaj2025/XamarinGridTableView/README.md

 # Grid Table View for Xamarin.Forms

-A Xamarin control for displaying data in rows and columns using the customization of Grid
+A Xamarin control for displaying data in rows and columns using Grid is fully dynamic and will generate from code behind using c#.

 Here first column of a table fixed on horizontal scroll.